 You can start your adventure here, where you get to tackle stuff like this:

-photo credit
+photo credit |

-photo credit
+photo credit |

-When I drove up to the location, all I could see were tiny mountain bike helmets bobbing and weaving down the windy dirt path.
+photo credit When I drove up to the location, all I could see were tiny mountain bike helmets bobbing and weaving down the windy dirt path.
 I quickly realized those were kids on the intermediate loop, rolling their bikes up and down the trail.
+As I looked farther into the distance, I saw my friends (the hard core mountain bikers) tackling the steeper track and jumping from bump to bump. |

 I wish I had a disclaimer that read: This ride is more difficult than it appears on camera.
 But the truth is, I learned plenty about the course from four-year-old Bridger, who led the way.